 Cervical Cancer Screening (Pap Test)

-Is a Pap test the same as a pelvic exam?
+Is a Pap test (cervical cytology) the same as a pelvic exam?

-No, although a Pap test may be done as part of a pelvic exam.
-During a pelvic exam, a health care provider feels the reproductive organs (cervix, uterus, vagina, ovaries, and fallopian tubes) to check their shape and size.
+A Pap test is not the same as a pelvic exam, but it may be done as part of a pelvic exam.
+During a pelvic exam, a healthcare provider looks at the vagina and cervix using an instrument called a speculum.
+Also, as part of the pelvic exam, the healthcare provider usually performs a bimanual examination where he/she feels the different reproductive organs (cervix, uterus, vagina, ovaries, and fallopian tubes) to check their shape and size.

 What causes cervical cancer?

-Most cases of HPV do not cause problems and the body is able to clear them naturally.
-HPV sometimes causes cervical cell changes that do not clear on their own, and in a few cases these cells will lead to cancer if not found with a Pap test.
+- High-risk strains: High-risk strains do not cause warts but can, rarely, cause cancer.
+Most of the time, when someone is exposed to and infected with HPV, the infection will not cause any problems and the body will clear it naturally without any treatment.
+HPV sometimes causes cervical cell changes that do not clear up on their own, and in a few cases, these cells will lead to cancer if not treated early.

-How to get ready for a Pap test
+How do I get ready for a Pap test?

-To make a Pap test as accurate as possible, there are several things women are recommended to avoid.
-For 48 hours before a Pap test, do not:
+To ensure a Pap test is as accurate as possible, for 48 hours before a Pap test, you should not:

-Also, do not schedule a Pap test while on your period.
+Also, you should not schedule a Pap test while on the heavy flow days of your period.

 How often should women have Pap tests?